Trump posts graphic video of deadly hammer attack in Florida, putting renewed focus on immigration debate

 Gruesome video of the interaction, also shared online by the Department of Homeland Security, shows a man repeatedly hitting the hood and sides of a car parked in the gas station’s parking lot with an object – an apparent hammer – in his hand.

-Through the surveillance video, authorities identified the suspect, who they said had previous interactions with police, and were able to arrest him later in the day, the documents say.
+Through the surveillance video, authorities identified the suspect, who they said had previous interactions with police, and were able to arrest him later in the day, according to the arrest report.

+“It’s a video you can never unwatch,” Micah McCombs, acting special agent in charge of Homeland Security Investigations in Tampa, said during Friday’s news conference.
+“Should not happen in this country.”

 CNN has reached out to Joachin’s lawyers.
 He’s being held without bond after a hearing in Lee County court Wednesday and is scheduled to be arraigned on May 4.

-A memorial has been erected outside the gas station where the woman was killed, according to WBBH.
+A memorial has been erected outside the gas station where the woman was killed, according to CNN affiliate WBBH.
 Friends and family described her as a loving mother, devoted to her faith.

+“This tragic event to this United States citizen who came here the right way six years ago, this Bangladeshi national who got her citizenship the right way – it’s senseless,” McCombs said.

-“Everybody, like, right now is sad …not only me, not only my Bangladeshi community,” M.D.
-Islam, a member of the Bangladeshi community in Fort Myers, told WBBH.
+“Everybody, like, right now is sad … not only me, not only my Bangladeshi community,” M.D.
+Islam, a member of the Bangladeshi community in Fort Myers, told WBBH last week.
 “Also, all of us people, also around the world.
 They are very sad to see this news.”

 Trump weighs in on attack